vincenttommi/IP02-Code-Challenge-Bot-Battlr/README.md

  # Bot Batt
  # For this project, am building out a React application that displays a

-  #  list of your recent bank transactions, among other features.

  # Part of what this code challenge is testing is my  ability to follow given
 # instructions.
 While you will definitely have a significant amount of freedom in
 # how I implement the features, be sure to carefully read the directions for
 # setting up the application.
 # functionality